unik-name/docs.unikname.network/docs/uns-setting-up-node/README.md

 First of all, be sure to have these prerequisites:
 - [Docker](https://docs.docker.com/install) installed on your machine
-- [Docker Compose](https://docs.docker.com/compose/install) installed on your machine (only if you want to use it to setup node, documented bellow).
+- [Docker Compose](https://docs.docker.com/compose/install) installed on your machine (only if you want to use it to setup node, documented below).
 - a [Docker](https://hub.docker.com/) account (Sign up if you don't have one yet).
 - Docker CLI must be logged with your docker account (using command [`login`](https://docs.docker.com/engine/reference/commandline/login/))

 Currently, our network is in **private alpha mode** so we've deployed docker image to a private repository into our organization.

 It means that our code is only accessible via invitation.
-[Send us](mailto:contact@unik-name.com) your docker ID or email in order to grand you read access.
+[Send us](mailto:contact@unik-name.com) your docker ID or email in order to grant you read access.

 Once done, you'll be able to pull our `universalnamesystem/core` image.